 Penetration testing policies clearly outline types of testing, schedules, scopes, and limitations of testing activities so that testers work in an organized and predictable way to achieve the intended goals.

-Pen testing policies also delegate roles and responsibilities and define clear communication channels to ensure that testing results are properly disclosed in a timely manner and any security gaps are remediated.
+Pen testing policies also delegate roles and responsibilities and define clear communication channels to ensure that testing results are properly disclosed promptly and any security gaps are remediated.

 This structured and reliable approach to pen testing operations results in a quantifiable reduction in cyber risk by testing an IT environment’s resilience against known real-world cyber attack strategies.